Charleston

 Electric School Bus Goal

-Charleston does not have an electric school bus goal.
+Neither the City of Charleston nor the local school district have set an electric school bus goal.

-Charleston does not have a sustainable freight transportation plan in place, nor does it have any policies that address freight efficiency.
+The City of Charleston does not have a sustainable freight plan or freight mobility plan in place, nor is it pursuing any freight efficiency strategies.

 Dominion Energy South Carolina, an investor-owned utility (IOU), is the primary electric and gas utility for the City of Charleston.
 South Carolina’s investor-owned utilities are required to file integrated resource plans with the Public Service Commission.
 Some of the utilities operate demand-side management and energy efficiency programs, although such programs are not required in South Carolina.
 To learn more about the state requirements for electric and gas efficiency, please visit the South Carolina page of the State Database.